 Assembling the receiver circuit for your DIY winch remote control is a critical task.

-This circuit acts as the endpoint of your remote control system, receiving signals from the transmitter and executing actions such as starting, stopping, or reversing the winch motor.
+This circuit serves as the endpoint for your remote control system, receiving signals from the transmitter and executing actions such as starting, stopping, or reversing the winch motor.

 Step 1: Connect the Receiver